Menu Home

 General Information

-sbəq̓ʷaʔ Park and Shoreline Habitat (formerly Terminal 108/Diagonal Park) is probably the best small boat take-out launch site on the Lower Duwamish Waterway (LDW).
+sbəq̓ʷaʔ Park and Shoreline Habitat (formerly Terminal 108/Diagonal Park) is probably the best small boat launch site on the Lower Duwamish Waterway (LDW).
 Protected by a small indentation at the end of Diagonal Way, sbəq̓ʷaʔ Park offers plenty of parking and is notable as one of approximately 12 habitat mitigation areas along the LDW shoreline.
-It's a perfect site to watch tug boat activities or have a picnic lunch.
+It's a perfect site to watch tugboat activities or have a picnic lunch.
 Hours are from dawn to dusk.

 Fishermen's Terminal memorial